 I can’t live without blueberry pancakes.
-These are grain-free, quick, and scrumptious.
-Blueberry pancakes taste even better with easy Berrylicious Sauce, and you can make the whole breakfast in 15 minutes or less.
-Luscious, low-carb coconut butter gives them a rich, subtle sweetness.
+Especially when breakfast is on the table in 15 minutes.
+These are healthy, grain-free, quick, and scrumptious.
+As you probably know, I’m very fond of coconut butter, which gives a luscious, low-carb richness without flour or gluten.
+Hooray!
+Blueberry pancakes taste even better with easy Berrylicious Sauce.
 Leftover pancakes freeze well in a resealable bag with parchment paper between the layers.
-Pull them out when needed and heat briefly in a pan for an easy breakfast.
-A food processor is quick, but not required.
-Makes 12 pancakes.
-Serves 4.
+Pull them out when needed and heat briefly in a pan for an easy breakfast or snack.
+Making these in a food processor is quicker, but not required.
+Yield: 12 pancakes.
+Serves 4 humans.

 - 1/2 cup almond meal or flour